 Commenting on the existing home sales and today’s trading Gorilla Trades strategist Ken Berman said:

-Market breadth has been relatively weak this morning, due to the weakness among small-caps, with decliners outnumbering advancing issues by a 3-to-1 ratio on the NYSE at midday.
-Only 19 stocks hit new 52-week lows on the NYSE and the Nasdaq, while 45 stocks hit new 52-week highs.
-The major indices have been trading above their daily VWAPs (Volume-Weighted Average Price) for most of the morning session, pointing to intraday buying pressure.
-Similarly to yesterday’s session, most of the key sectors have been lagging behind the large-cap benchmarks this morning, with only the tech sector registering meaningful gains, pushing the Nasdaq to yet another record high, despite the narrowing rally.
+Market breadth has been a bit weak this morning, with decliners outnumbering advancing issues decliners by a 5-to-4 ratio on the NYSE at midday.
+Only 7 stocks hit new 52-week lows on the NYSE and the Nasdaq, while 123 stocks hit new 52-week highs.
+The major indices have been hovering around their daily VWAPs (Volume-Weighted Average Price) throughout the morning session, pointing to a choppy and mixed afternoon.
+Real estate stocks bounced back hard this morning thanks to the existing home sales data, but most of the key sectors were relatively quiet, with only industrial showing notable strength and energy stocks lagging the major indices.
 Stay tuned!